 Recipe Testers’ Reviews

-Buttermilk pancakes are indeed practically perfect in every way; easy to prepare and delightful to eat.
+These best fluffy buttermilk pancakes are indeed practically perfect in every way; easy to prepare and delightful to eat.
 This recipe is a magnet for superlatives!
 No exotic ingredients here, these pancakes can be prepared by almost anyone.
 A great recipe for kids learning to help in the kitchen.
 These are Sunday brunch worthy but could also make a week-night appearance as “breakfast for dinner”.
 Unlike some buttermilk pancakes which can be dense and heavy, these were delicate, fluffy, and spongy.
 Like snowflakes they dissolved as soon they touched the tongue.
 This recipe requires no modifications, it is perfect as is.

 As there are only two of us, I used the batter over multiple days.
 The second day results were as good as the Sunday morning batch.
 The recipe produced 12 good sized pancakes with plenty of batter to spare.

 Announcing “pancakes are ready” creates instant excitement, even in a household full of adults.
 They have a Pavlovian effect.
 That pancake-on-the-griddle smell is like no other.
-I have made many versions of this classic, some sweeter, some thicker – but these buttermilk pancakes were universally declared to be “the one and only” by my family.
+I have made many versions of this classic, some sweeter, some thicker – but these buttermilk flapjacks were universally declared to be “the one and only” by my family.
 The pancakes are airy and slightly sweet with a subtle tang from the buttermilk.
 By following the steps thoughtfully, especially the guideline for when to flip, I had consistent results with each batch of 4.
 The direction/description in the body of the recipe was spot-on.
 As long as I could keep my griddle from over-heating (vacillating between medium low and low heat), my pancakes were consistently golden and tender, not too thick or under-done.
 This is a great first recipe for a beginning cook.
 Their efforts will be rewarded!

 We are a family of 4.
-This recipe makes a ton of pancakes which was perfect for us.
+This recipe makes a ton of fluffy buttermilk pancakes which was perfect for us.
 I served the pancakes with butter and maple syrup with a side of bacon, juice, and coffee.
 All the pancakes were consumed in one sitting except for 4 pancakes.
 Those 4 were eaten cold from the refrigerator later that day.

 I started preheating a nonstick griddle on medium-low heat at the same time I started prepping the batter.
 I increased the heat to medium for the first batch as the griddle must not have been hot enough and then back to medium-low for the remainder.
 Each batch took about 5 minutes to cook.
 The most important indicator of when to flip is the hint listed in the recipe—bubbles have come to the surface and the batter looks slightly dried on top—especially around the edges.
 Scooping 1/4 cup of batter made perfect 5 inch pancakes.